KElzanowski/kelzanowski.github.io/README.md

 # kelzadesigns
-My portfolio website created using HTML, CSS and a little bit of JavaScript.
+My website and UI design portfolio website created using HTML, CSS, Bootstrap and a little bit of JavaScript.